kigster/arli/README.md

     -V, --version          Print current version and exit -h, --help             prints this help

-Description:
-    Search the Arduino Library Database (or a custom one)

 Examples:
     # Search using the regular expression containing the name:
     arli search AudioZero

     # Same exact search as above, but using ruby hash syntax:
     arli search 'name: /AudioZero/'

+    # Lets get a particular version of the library
+    arli search 'name: "AudioZero", version: "1.0,2"'

     # Search using case insensitive name search, and :
     arli search 'name: /adafruit/i'

     # Finally, search for the exact name match:
     arli search '^Time$'
 ```